aspose-page/Aspose.Page-Products/page/net/_index.md

 ---
-title: C# .NET API for XPS and PostScript Processing
+title: C# .NET API for PostScript Processing
 weight: 100
 url: /net/
 description: C# ASP.NET VB.NET library to load and convert XPS PS and EPS files to PDF and Images.
 Create or manipulate XPS files in .NET applications